Algorithm and System Co-design for Efficient Subgraph-based Graph Representation Learning: Evaluation

 \subsection{Prediction Performance Analysis}

-Table \ref{tab:ogb} shows the link prediction results.
-Apparently, for these three benchmarks, the performance of SGRL models is significantly better than transductive graph embedding models and canonical GNNs, particularly for the challenging tasks in \texttt{ppa} and \texttt{collab}.
-Within SGRL models, \proj sets two SOTA results on \texttt{ppa} and \texttt{citation2}, and get comparable performance on \texttt{collab} against SEAL, which validates the modeling effectiveness of our proposed walk-based framework.

-Table \ref{tab:hop} shows the results for relation prediction and higher-order pattern prediction.
-We observe a large gap (up to 60\%) between canonical GNNs and \proj-based models, especially in high-order cases.
+Table \ref{tab:ogb} shows results of three prediction tasks.
+Apparently, for these three link prediction benchmarks, the performance of SGRL models is significantly better than transductive graph embedding models and canonical GNNs, particularly for the challenging tasks over \texttt{ppa} and \texttt{collab}.
+Within SGRL models, \proj sets two SOTA results on \texttt{ppa} and \texttt{citation2}, and gets comparable performance on \texttt{collab} against SEAL, which validates the modeling effectiveness of our proposed walk-based framework.
+For relation prediction and higher-order pattern prediction, we observe a large gap (up to 60\%) between canonical GNNs and \proj-based models, especially in higher-order cases.
 This again demonstrates the inherent modeling limitation of canonical GNNs to predict over a set of nodes.
-DE-GNN adopts subgraph extraction to perform higher-order pattern prediction while suffering severe scalability issues.
-We try our best to deploy DE-GNN on these large graphs, while among the four graphs, it can only be applied to \texttt{tags-math} by using 10\% training samples.
-DE-GNN takes more than 300 hours to even preprocess $5\%$ training queries of \texttt{DBLP-coauthor}.
+DE-GNN suffers from serious scalability issues when employing subgraph extraction for higher-order pattern prediction.
+Our best attempt is to deploy DE-GNN on \texttt{tags-math} by using 10\% training samples, while the other three graphs failed.
+DE-GNN spends more than 300 hours preprocessing just $5\%$ training queries of \texttt{DBLP-coauthor}.